This new Metro Tunnel station in North Melbourne is part of plans for urban renewal in the broader Arden-Macaulay precinct.

 Map of the Arden Station precinct

 The Metro Tunnel station will set the tone for urban renewal and will reflect the industrial character of inner North Melbourne.
 Its design will reference Arden's rich industrial history through the use of materials such as clay brick, bluestone, timber, steel and glass.

 A café will be included in the station, with terraces for outdoor dining.
 Public seating, garden beds and lawn areas will provide a new gathering place for locals and passengers to enjoy.

 As the broader Arden precinct is susceptible to flooding, the station entrance has been raised 1.5 metres above the existing ground level.

 Laurens Street will be upgraded to become a more pedestrian and public-transport-oriented street with additional tree planting.
 Barwise Street will be transformed into a greener, more pedestrian-friendly laneway while maintaining access for existing properties.

 Arden Station will be within walking distance of the North Melbourne Recreation Centre, Arden Street Oval and the existing route 57 tram, providing the opportunity to create a truly sustainable transport precinct.

 Central to achieving this objective is making it easy for passengers to arrive and leave the new station on foot, bicycle, taxi or car.
 Station access features include:

-- Dedicated pedestrian crossings on Arden Street, Laurens Street and Queensberry Street to prioritise pedestrian safety in and around the station precinct
+- Dedicated pedestrian crossings on Arden Street and Laurens Street to prioritise pedestrian safety in and around the station precinct

-- New sheltered drop-off zones and taxi bays located directly outside the station on Laurens Street
+- New drop-off zones and taxi bays located directly outside the station on Laurens Street

 - More than 120 bike parking spaces